 Clean your condenser’s fan blades and coils each spring to ensure that your condenser fan operates at it’s best.
 Clean the outside of your condenser as well.

 Clean the condenser on your debris on your condenser units.
 Debris can pile up after a storm, and this can foul up the inner workings of your system.It can cause your unit.

 Don’t let grass clippings on your outdoor condenser.Aim your grass in a direction from your unit.
 This applies to leaf blowing and any other yard work that results in debris.

 Your outdoor HVAC units might suffer when your trees lose their leaves.
 Make sure the unit’s fan grill is cleaned often during the leaves begin to fall.
 The fan must be unobstructed to work properly, and if it becomes blocked, then your system could suffer.

 Lubricate the oil ports on your fan condenser once a year.You will see rubber or metal cap covering them.Use SAE 20 oil that is non-detergent and lightweight, and put 10 drops or fewer in each port, putting 10 drops in each port.

-Put your outdoor unit in the shade if you are installing them.
+Put your outdoor units in the shade if you are installing them.

-A programmable thermostat can help save money on air conditioning costs.
-Some can even be controlled from your smart phone or computer.
+Install a programmable thermostat to save money on cooling your home.
+Some programmable thermostats can even be controlled from your smart phone or other device.

-During this service visit, the contractor will oil parts, oil the unit’s moving parts and ensure the unit has proper freon levels.
-This will help your system runs smoothly.
+During this service visit, the contractor will oil parts, oil the different moving parts as well as check the system’s freon levels.
+These few simple things will help your system running at …